tmtnsbro/DiscordBot/README.md

 Hello Welcome to TMTNSBRO.

-Please do not use the following token for your security.
+Please do not use the token in main.py change it with yours.

 Thank you!